bchugit/Survivor-Project/README.md

 * Who were the best players of all time?

 ##### Please refer to <a href="project_notebook.ipynb">project_notebook.ipynb</a> for a file overview and navigation help.

+##### And for the record, as of Dec.
+13, we're picking Jeremy to win Cambodia with 6 contestants left!